 - Companies range between 11 and 500 employees (76%)

 IWLA members include companies that provide many services: warehousing; fulfillment; reverse logistics; transportation; freight-forwarding and brokerage services; inventory and supply chain management; and a broad range of manufacturing and value-added services.
-Learn more about warehousing, transportation and third-party logistics.

 Learn how IWLA serves its members.

 1891 – Warehousing industry leaders form American Warehousemen’s Association and conduct the first AWA convention.